Food safety management

 You'll also find links to Safer Food Better Business on this website.
 This is the food safety management pack designed to help caterers comply with the law.

-The Food Standards Agency has a wealth of guidance for businesses on the requirements of food safety regulations.
-This can be found by visiting the Food Standards Agency website.
+The Food Standards Agency has a wealth of guidance for businesses on the requirements of food safety regulations available on their website.